West Midlands Safari Park

-Our first port of call at the park was the three coasters.
-All three are standard models found in other parks around the world, but in this case that isn't a criticism; they fit their location well, although all three could do with a coat of paint.
-The smallest of the three is African Big Apple (#1089), which is fitted with the smaller style of train that I'm only just able to get into with crossed legs.
-The largest is Rhino Coaster (#1090), the only large model roller skater in the United Kingdom and a surprisingly good ride, marred only slightly by a rather ominous mechanical clanking noise that didn't exactly inspire confidence.
-In the middle is the standard spinning coaster seen everywhere.
-Twister Coaster (#1091) spun at an insane rate, resulting in impressive disorientation almost on a par with that experienced two years ago at Brighton.
+Our first port of call on arrival at the park was the roller coasters.
+All three are standard models found in other parks around the world, but in this case that isn't a criticism; they fit their location well even if they could do with fresh paint.
+The smallest of the three is African Big Apple (#1092), which is fitted with the smaller style of train that I'm only just able to get into with crossed legs.
+The largest is Rhino Coaster (#1093), the only large model roller skater in the United Kingdom and a surprisingly good ride, marred only slightly by a rather ominous mechanical clanking noise that didn't exactly inspire confidence.
+In the middle sits the standard spinning coaster seen everywhere; Twister Coaster (#1094) spun at an insane rate, resulting in impressive disorientation almost on a par with that experienced two years ago at Brighton.

 We also tried a rather mediocre dark ride by the name of Dr Umboto's Catacombs and a rather stunning drop tower called Venom.
 The latter was a Fabbri affair that looked like someone had taken a standard tower and cut it down the middle.
 The expected ring of seats went half way round the tower only, with a chain operating as the lift mechanism.
 In common with all Fabbri drops the actual freefall took my breath away, and I'd been ready for it.
 Poor George didn't take me seriously when I warned him that it would be vicious, and the resulting invective was as heartfelt as anything I've ever heard on a thrill ride.